suman-sangeeth/Projects/README.md

-Correlation between gross earnings and other parameteres, using pandas, numpy, seaborn and matplotlib
+Correlation between gross earnings and other parameters, using pandas, numpy, seaborn and matplotlib